-6.1 The Head Teacher and all members of the SLT are the leaders for referrals relating to extremism and radicalisation.
-In the unlikely event that no SLT members and the Head Teacher are not available, all staff know the channels by which to make referrals via the safeguarding board in the staffroom.
+6.1 The Head Teacher is the lead for referrals relating to extremism and radicalisation.
+In the unlikely event that the Head Teacher is not available, all staff know the channels by which to make referrals via the safeguarding board in the staffroom.